Odanson/Mathematics-and-Computational-Methods-for-Complex-Systems/README.md

 6. Optimisation theory

 At the end of this course, we will combine the knowledge we gained from learning all these to solving real life problems.

+# How to Use this Repository:
+Feel free to explore the code snippets, resources, and additional materials provided in this GitHub repository.
+Whether you're following along with the video series or using this as a standalone resource, we hope this collection will inspire and deepen your understanding of complex systems.

+Let's Dive In!